softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 Once you have completed **all** of the previous steps you should be able to launch your server and access a testing page.
 This is a dummy frontend that was made to help with basic testing of your server and endpoints.

-Inside of `server/src/main/java/main` in the main function create a Server object, and then call run on it.
-The run function needs the port you will run your server on, which typically for testing is 8080.
-When you run the main function it will start the server.
+Inside of `server/src/main/java/main` in the main method, create a Server object, and then call run on it.
+The run method needs the port you will run your server on, which typically for testing is 8080.
+When you run the main method it will start the server.
 Intelij will give you several lines of red text, but if the last line says 'started' then the server is active.

-Open a browser you choose and go to `localhost:8080` (If you picked another port replace 8080 with that instead).
+Open a browser and go to `localhost:8080` (If you picked another port replace 8080 with that instead).
 If everything is setup correctly you should be able to see this webpage.

 ![Webpage](chess-server-webpage.png)

-You can use this to test out your endpoints as you are coding the project.
+You can use this to test your endpoints as you are coding the project.

-If you want to see you this works in greater depth or need help troubleshooting take a look at [this page](../../instruction/web-api/web-api.md).
+If you want to see how this works in greater depth or need help troubleshooting, take a look at [this page](../../instruction/web-api/web-api.md).